On what products does the consortium bid?

 How do we join the consortium?

 Interested agencies should contact DSRSD to inquire about joining BACC.
 Members are not obligated to participate in any bid solicitations if they choose not to.
 The consortium is an informal organization, not a joint powers authority, so there are no agreements to sign.
-Consortium members are considering ways to reimburse the coordinating agency for administrative costs associated with managing the bidding process.
-Interested agencies are encouraged to consult with their own legal counsel if they need to have bid documents and proposed contracts reviewed.
+There is no cost to be added to the e-mail list or to participate in membership meetings.

 How can I get more information?